tendermint/tendermint/spec/consensus/light-client.md

 // where error captures the nature of the error.
 // Note that untrusted_h must have been verified by the caller, i.e. verify(untrusted_h) was successful. func CanTrust(trusted_h,untrusted_h,trustThreshold) error {
-  assume trusted_h.Header.Height < untrusted_h.header.Height
+  assert trusted_h.Header.Height < untrusted_h.header.Height

   th := trusted_h // th is trusted header
-  // untrustedHeader is a list of verified headers that have not passed CheckSupport() untrustedHeaders := [untrusted_h]
+  // untrustedHeader is a list of (?) verified headers that have not passed CheckSupport() untrustedHeaders := [untrusted_h]

   while true {